bbatsov/super-save/README.md

 By default, `super-save` will automatically save only the current buffer, if you want to save all open buffers you can set `super-save-all-buffers` to `t`.

+Setting this to `t` can be interesting when you make indirect buffer edits, like when editing `grep`s results with `occur-mode` and `occur-edit-mode`, or when running a project-wide search and replace with `project-query-replace-regexp` and so on.
+In these cases, we can indirectly edit several buffers without actually visiting or switching to these buffers.
+Hence, this option allow to automatically save these buffers, even when they aren't visible in any window.

 ## License

 Copyright © 2015-2022 Bozhidar Batsov and [contributors][].